xecrets/xecrets-words/README.md

 application does not take any arguments, and the output is written to the console and files are written in the current directory.

+## REST API

+There's also a sample Azure Functions REST API, using the library to generate passwords and words.

+## Library Documentation

+See the [Xecrets.Words](src/Xecrets.Words/docs/index.md) namespace documentation for more information.

 ## Quick Start

 To run the sample app: